ton-blockchain/docs/docs/smart-contracts/messages.md

   body:(Either X ^X) = MessageRelaxed X;
 ```

 Lets put it into words.
-Serialization of any message consist of three fields: info (header of some sort, which describe source, destination and othe metadata), init (field which is only required for initialisation of messages) and body (message payload).
+Serialization of any message consist of three fields: info (header of some sort, which describe source, destination and other metadata), init (field which is only required for initialisation of messages) and body (message payload).

 `Maybe` and `Either` and other type expressions mean as following:
 * when we have field `info:CommonMsgInfoRelaxed` it means that serialization of `CommonMsgInfoRelaxed` is injected directly to the serialization cell